 Table views

 Customize your Devices page to fit your workflow with tailored views that highlight what matters most.
-Use the 'Default view' or create custom views by selecting, reordering, and resizing columns before saving them as private or public.
+Use the 'Default view' or create custom views by applying filters and selecting, reordering, and resizing columns before naming and saving them as private or public.
 Learn more

 Export views to Excel by clicking the download icon () on the top-right corner.